Washington RV Camping

 RV camping is available four miles south of Port Townsend is the Old Fort Townsend State Park.
-40 first come first serve campsites.
+40 first come, first serve campsites.

 Northeast of Poulsbo is the Kitsap Memorial State Park.
 The park offers tent and RV camping sites.

 RV camping for rigs up to 60 feet at campsites of the Scenic Beach State Park.
-Check website for directions and information.
+Check the website for directions and information.